 Walkley, A., & Black, I. A. (1934).
 An examination of the Degtjareff method for determining soil organic matter and prepared modification of the chronic acid titration method.
 Soil Science, 34, 29−38.

+JOURNAL NAMES IN THIS REFERENCE SECTION IS NOT UNIFORM FORMAT

 Supplementary data

 Table 2.
-Population density (No/m2) and Biomass (g live wt/m2) of Perionyx sansibaricus.
+Population density (Number/m2) and Biomass (g live wt/m2) of Perionyx sansibaricus.